Healing Your Inner Narrator

 Three Things My Critical Inner Voice Tells Me Most Often

-A Recent Moment When My Inner Voice Tried to Sabotage My Recovery or Faith
+When My Inner Voice Tries to Sabotage My Spiritual Growth

-I believe deeply in the law of attraction: like attracts like.
-That’s why I’ve learned to detach from the timeline, trust the process, and intentionally shift my thoughts toward faith, hope, and growth.
+I believe in divine alignment — that what we put out energetically comes back to us.
+That’s why I’ve learned to detach from outcomes, trust timing, and focus my thoughts on faith, hope, and service.

 Strategies I Use to Retrain My Inner Narrator